AhseomC/AhseomC/README.md

 ⚙️ I’m also very interested in creating things that can help people live better lives.
 I believe technology is the key to solving many of the world's problems and I want to contribute my part.
 To do that, first, I had to learn how to use technology.
 That’s why I started to learn how to code.

 🤯 I’m currently learning HTML/CSS/Javascript by taking online courses from FreeCodeCamp and the Odin Project.
+The reasons why I'm learning front-end developing first are...

+    1. It seems easier to start with web design than to study machine learning project.
+    2. I have a current problem to solve with these tools.
+Which is my website.
+I am relying on SquareSpcae, Wix,               Ghost.org to run 3 different websites.
+I don't what this.
+I want to merge them. and not pay for it.

 I will upload every step I take on GitHub.

 📍 My first goal is to finish the HTML/CSS/Javascript Course from both platforms. and then I will start working on my project.